coshinen/blog/_posts/2018/2018-04-23-Viva-La-Vida.md

 ---
 layout: post
-title:  "Coldplay Viva La Vida 歌詞翻訳"
+title:  "Coldplay Viva La Vida 歌词翻译"
 date:   2018-04-23 20:08:05 +0800
 author: mistydew
 comments: true
-categories: 译文集
+category: 译文集
 tags: Lyrics
 excerpt: I used to rule the world.
 Seas would rise when I gave the word.
 Now in the morning I sleep alone.
 Sweep the streets I used to own.
 ---